JemmaSinclair/SCARPET-Scripts/README.md

-# Scripts For LNAM
- All SCARPET Scripts for LNAMs creative server.
+A collection of SCARPET scripts for minecraft